own3d/bunny-cli/README.md

 # Bunny CLI - Replicate and store your files to the edge!

+> Please use Bunny CLI for development purposes only.
+We have not yet released a stable release.

 ## What is Bunny CLI?

 Bunny CLI is a tool for the console to upload frontend frameworks such as Angular, Vue.js, React, or more recently, Blazor quickly to the Edge Store on Bunny CDN.